kavia-common/logo-replacement-in-engineering-drawings-39832-39842/logo_replacement_frontend/ENVIRONMENT.md

 # Environment and Integration Guide

-This frontend communicates with the FastAPI backend for job creation, uploads, status polling, and downloading results.
+This frontend communicates with the FastAPI backend for job creation, uploads, status polling, listing processed files, and downloading results.

 ## Frontend Environment Variables